top of page

 The LifeSkills Centre Inc.

-Nancy is a member of the Helmets on Kids Committee.
+In the community, Nancy is a member of the Helmets on Kids Committee.
 One of Nancy’s main roles is managing social media for the committee.
 The Helmets on Kids Committee is working diligently on community engagement.
 Nancy’s influence on the committee, as well as community engagement has been integral thus far.

+Nancy is married and mother of two.
 Spending time with her family is at the top of her priority list.
 In her spare time, Nancy is a TV show/movie buff, enjoys hiking, fishing, gardening and biking.

 nancy.png